siddhijain25/dtu_mlops_test/README.md

 # dtu_mlops
-Repo for MLOps course at DTU
+Repo for MLOps course at DTU in January 2023.